fossasia/eventyay-tickets/_sources/user/events/structureguide.rst.txt

 * Any two days: € 17
 * All three days:  € 25

-In this case, there are multiple different ways you could set this up with pretix.
+In this case, there are multiple different ways you could set this up with eventyay.

 Option A: Combination products
 """"""""""""""""""""""""""""""